zachakaquack/TetrioReplayCalculator/README.md

 ![Screenshot of the extra info on the rounds, where many things are calculated.](/assets/zach_vs_agar_more_info_rounds.PNG)

-If you have any ideas on anything else you want to be able to calculate in the program, message me on discord - zachakaquack
+If you have any ideas on anything else you want to be able to calculate in the program, message me on discord - @zachakaquack

 # [HOW TO INSTALL AND USE TETRIO REPLAY CALCULATOR](https://www.youtube.com/watch?v=6544Zsfbkyo)
 1. Go to [the releases page.](https://github.com/zachakaquack/TetrioReplayCalculator/releases)